PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 ## Autoserial
 The autoserial functionality makes PowerDNS generate the SOA serial when the SOA serial set to `0` in the database.
-The serial in SOA responses is set to the highest value of the `change_date` field in the "records" table.
+The serial in SOA responses is set to what's provided by `zone-lastchange-query`.
+By default, this is the highest value of the `change_date` field in the "records" table).

 # Handling DNSSEC signed zones